jeremyrajan/Angular-Phonegap/README.md

 <hr/>

-Please let me know if any clarifications, @ jeremyrajan.gmail.com Contributions and suggestions are always welcome...
+Please let me know if any clarifications, at jeremyrajan[at]gmail.com Contributions and suggestions are always welcome...